UCF/Athena-Framework/docs/components/list-group.md

 ---
 layout: docs
 title: List group
-description: Learn about Athena's list group component for rendering series of related content.
+description: List groups are a flexible and powerful component for displaying a series of content.
+Modify and extend them to support just about any content within.
 group: components
 ---